«

 Jelly Fluff

 So within the space of a few posts I’ve gone from Michelin starred food to something far less refined.
 As I’ve spent most of the weekend feeling sorry for myself, after catching a horrible cold off Hubs, I wanted something sweet, comforting and possible to make with the contents of the cupboards.
 As a child my mum used to make Jelly Fluff, then at uni I was reintroduced to it by a housemate.
-Admittedly I don’t usually have a tin of evaporated milk hanging around, but when making Snowball Truffles back in December I accidently picked up evaporated milk instead of condensed milk.
+Admittedly I don’t usually have a tin of evaporated milk hanging around, but when making Snowball Truffles back in December I accidentally picked up evaporated milk instead of condensed milk.

 A few weeks ago I will confess to buying some strawberry mousse from a well-known supermarket.
 Well they were far too sweet, tasteless and not strawberry-like in the slightest.
 Nothing like the Hippo Mousse I remember from my childhood.
 It was this that inspired me today.
 I suppose I wanted a bite of nostalgic comfort.